raziqimtiaz/INFM600_RA/README.md

 Citation
 --------

-The Established communities combined with Sport fields datasets result in the new dataset named "Utilization of CA's sports facilities based on population density and proximity".
+The combination of Established communities and Sport fields datasets results in the new dataset named "Utilization of CA's sports facilities based on population density and proximity".
 This dataset is available in the github repositry and should be cited as Ali, Raziq.
 (2015).
 Utilization of CA's sports facilities based on population density and proximity [Data Set].
 Available from https://github.com/raziqimtiaz/INFM600_RA

 Processing Documentation
 ------------------------